-Japan: New hopes in 2015 as policymakers spring into action Asia Pacific Economic Outlook, Q1 2015
+Japan: New hopes in 2015 as policymakers spring into action has been added to your bookmarks.

 The impact of the April 2014 tax hike has been harder on economic activity than initially expected.
 Japan’s policy authorities are now starting to ease policies in order to boost growth.